mattbrock/mattbrock/rabbitmq-cert-manager-k8s-gcp/README.md

-# Provisioning and deployment of RabbitMQ with cert-manager on a Kubernetes cluster within GCP (Google Cloud Platform)
+# Automated provisioning and deployment of RabbitMQ with cert-manager on a Kubernetes cluster within GCP (Google Cloud Platform)

+**N.B.
+Use at your own risk!** These procedures will change and destroy your infrastructure.
+Only use if you understand what you are doing.

 Subfolders for each of the steps involved with setting up the cluster, deployments and services: